webhintio/hint/packages/rule-babel-config/README.md

 ## What does the rule check?

-This rule checks if the Babel configuration specified in `.bablerc` or the `babel` property in `package.json` adheres to the requirement of the schema.
+This rule checks if the Babel configuration specified in `.babelrc` or the `babel` property in `package.json` adheres to the requirement of the schema.